PostHog/posthog.com/contents/tutorials/analyze-surveys-with-chatgpt.md

 This brings us to the question: **How many survey answers can we batch and analyze at the same time? **

-Using [tokenizer](https://platform.openai.com/tokenizer), a tool that counts the number of tokens in a string, we see that each survey answer is roughly `60 tokens`.
-Thus to estimate how many tokens each API request will use:
+Using [tokenizer](https://platform.openai.com/tokenizer), a tool that counts the number of tokens in a string, we see that each survey answer is roughly `60 tokens` and each response is about `120 tokens`.

-1. `60 tokens` for each survey answer request.
-2. `120 token` for each response from ChatGPT (since each response includes the original survey answer, plus some extra text).

 So the total cost to analyze each survey answer is approximately `180 tokens`. **This means we can batch at most `16,000 / 180 = 88` answers together**.
 To be extra safe and ensure we don't exceed this limit, we'll batch at most 50 answers together.

 Let's update our code to do that: